The History of Hogspore

 It Was Like This When We Got Here

-This history comes from the older folks in town plus some written down words
+This history comes from the older folks in town plus some written down words from

-made up cause we might have been drinking too much when we was in the library.
+cause we might have been drinking too much when we was in the library.

 Arkansas is real old.
-There was an ocean over Arkansas bout 500 million years
+There was an ocean over Arkansas bout 500 million years ago,

-underwater,

 just like some of your home mortgages nowadays.

-The world started shifting and fidgeting around 460 to 485 years ago, (some say it
+The world started shifting and fidgeting around 460 to 485 years ago, (some say it was

-the ocean.
 The place probably smelled pretty bad for a while what with all the dead fish.
 There ain’t no

 pictures of this and nobody was around so this is about the same thing as making the stuff

-Further south, the Ouachita Mountains was formed underwater and they showed
+Further south, the Ouachita Mountains was formed underwater and they showed up

-the town gets bigger so there’s no sign out on the highway telling you where to turn.
+gets bigger so there’s no sign out on the highway telling you where to turn.